Hackerfox8100/Hackerfox8100.github.io/content/posts/PLSC 439 Simulation.md

 		* With our review for content warnings
 			* Intel wants to be alerted of this
 		* DMs with keywords relating to terrorist attacks
-	* Our plan is to give public info but still need a supeana for direct messages
+	* Our plan is to give public info but still need a subpoena for direct messages
-		* resonse from intel
+		* response from intel
 			* coolio

 **First Note**
 >"Online security and disinformation officers of the major social media firms are reporting an increase in activity from social media accounts associated with violent extremist groups.
 These group accounts have been sharing information and footage of the recent ISIS-K attack and have provided links to other websites run by ISIS-K. Security officers are also concerned about the increase in disinformation posted on social media regarding the ISIS-K attack.
 This includes disinformation claiming that the attack was a "false flag" attack that was caused by the US CIA."

-#### Convo with the EU
+**Convo with the EU**
 * detected lots of chatter about the attack especially in their countries
 * Do we have any info for them.

-#### Second Note
+**Second Note**
-* Members of congress have called for hearing on social media companies and extremist online content.
-They allege that social media companies are not doing enough to
+>"Members of congress have called for hearings on social media companies and extremist online content.
+They allege that social media companies are not doing enough to combat extremist content and are not cooperating enough with authorities.
+Similar hearings are planned for parliaments in European countries."

-#### World Bank
+**World Bank**
 * Pakistani gov taking in large number of refugees
 * Shia Muslim majority
 * struggling to take in refugees